B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: yellow">Examples:</span>

-- You kidnap a person, take them to a secluded place, and rob them.
+- You kidnap a person, take them to a secluded place kill them and rob them.
 - You rob a person and call someone else to kill them having a pre-established plan.

 <span style="color: green">Rule exceptions:</span>